kathlandgren/SWAMPE/paper/paper.md

 The difference in capability between 1D and 3D models leaves a natural gap for two-dimensional shallow-water models, which can capture the spatial variability as well as run fast enough to rapidly explore the parameter space and study the dynamical mechanisms.
-In particular, shallow-water models have been used to study solar system planets (including Earth), e.g. @Ferrari:2011, @Brueshaber:2019.
-Outside of the solar system, shallow-water models have been used to understand a variety of atmospheric phenomena of hot Jupiters, such as atmospheric variability [@Menou:2003] and superrotation [@Showman:2011].
+In particular, shallow-water models have been used to study solar system planets, including Earth
+(e.g. @Ferrari:2011, @Brueshaber:2019).
+Outside of the solar system,
+shallow-water models have been used to understand a variety of atmospheric phenomena of hot Jupiters, such as atmospheric variability [@Menou:2003] and superrotation [@Showman:2011].
-They have also been used to make observational predictions for hot Jupiters (e.g. @Langton:2008b,
+They have also been used to make observational predictions for hot Jupiters [@Langton:2008b,
-@Perez-Becker:2013).
+@Perez-Becker:2013].
 However, many of these models are written in Fortran, which makes them difficult to adapt for the varied needs of exoplanetary science.

 `SWAMPE` offers a fully Python, open-source implementation of the 2D shallow-water system.
 This package does not require multiple cores, and is flexible and modular. `SWAMPE` is designed to be easily modified to model dissimilar space objects, from Brown Dwarfs to terrestrial, potentially habitable exoplanets. `SWAMPE` provides the capability to conduct